 This will allow the FusionPBX / FreeSWITCH 404 filter to work properly.

 The diagram talks about some semi-static whitelists and blacklists.
 This is archived using the VoIP Blacklist service.
-A service which it is free, without guaranty but it helps us to pre-screen some offending IP's reported by other users.
+A service which it is free, without guarantee but it helps us to pre-screen some offending IPs reported by other users.

 The whitelist will help us to prevent any service cut from an IP that could be assigned to any customer.
-For example, if your service is targetting Australia, you would like to whitelist all Australia IP's, later you will need to put another kind of control, but for now, you will no block any Australian source.
+For example, if your service is targetting Australia, you would like to whitelist all Australian IPs, later you will need to put another kind of control, but for now, you will not block any Australian source.

 The blacklist works with inverse logic, if the IP is listed, the connection is dropped automatically.

-You can download the script I have modified from the original published in www.voipbl.org.
+You can use the script I have modified from the original published at www.voipbl.org.

-Install it, I recommend you to put a crontab that reloads every four hours.
+Install it, I recommend you put a crontab that reloads every four hours.

 What's next?

 At this point, your FusionPBX (FreeSWITCH) should be hardened enough allowing your customers to always have service.
-But, if you want to close more any open door, you can do the following:
+But, if you want to close any open doors, you can do the following:

 1. Block port 5060 to allow only incoming connections from countries your customers are from.
-If you do not have anyone from Korea, there is no point allowing IP's from that country
+If you do not have anyone from Korea, there is no point in allowing IPs from that country

 2. Block port 5080 to allow only incoming connections from your upstream carrier.
-If you are not using any eNUM technique, it is smart to block all but trust IP's.
-I am pretty sure your upstream carrier can give you the signalling IP's.
+If you are not using any eNUM technique, it is smart to block all but trust IPs.
+I am pretty sure your upstream carrier can give you the signalling IP.

 Remember you can always contact me if you need this done for you.